 Whether you’re cruising down the freeway or slithering in a traffic jam, few things are easier than glancing down at your speedometer to find out how fast you’re going.
 Knowing your speed is one of the most basic and important pieces of information you need to drive safely.
-If your speedometer stopped working, you can’t be sure how fast you’re going.
-Have you ever wondered how your speedometer knows the exact speed?
+Have you ever wondered how your speedometer knows your speed?

 What Is a Speedometer?

-As its name implies, a speedometer is piece of equipment that tells you the speed of your vehicle.
-In most vehicles, it’s a circular gauge located prominently on your dashboard, with numbers arranged around the gauge.
-The smallest numbers are at the bottom of the gauge and they increase steadily as they climb the circle.
+In some vehicles, the speedometer is a circular gauge located on the dashboard, with the smallest numbers at the bottom of the gauge, and increasing steadily as the numbers climb the circle.
 A needle radiates out from the center of the gauge and points to the number that matches your current speed.
-Most speedometers actually have two rows of numbers, indicating the speed in both miles per hour and kilometers per hour.
+Most speedometers have two rows of numbers, indicating the speed in both miles per hour and kilometers per hour.

 A Short History of the Speedometer

-The earliest cars didn’t actually have speedometers.
-This wasn’t a problem at first; most of the earliest cars topped out at relatively low speeds, so it was easy for their drivers to keep their speed under control.
+The earliest cars didn’t have speedometers, which wasn’t a problem as most early cars topped out at relatively low speeds and it was easy for drivers to keep their speed under control.
 By the turn of the 20th century, however, top speeds had increased to around 30 mph, leading to an increase in serious accidents.
 In response, Otto Schulze invented the first speedometer in 1902.

 These first speedometers were expensive and difficult to find, but by 1910 carmakers began to offer speedometers as standard equipment.

-DID YOU KNOW: Early speedometers actually had two gauges: one for the driver, which was located on the dashboard, and a larger one at the front side of the vehicle.
-The larger, exterior gauge was there so the police could read your travelling speed.
+DID YOU KNOW: Early speedometers had two gauges: one for the driver, which was located on the dashboard, and a larger, exterior gauge on the front side of the vehicle so the police could read your travelling speed.

 Types of Speedometers: Mechanical and Electronic Speedometers